SagyBle/Moveo-Coding-App/readme.md

 - Node.js
 - Quill
 - Socket.IO
-- Firebase Firestore database.
+- Firebase Firestore database

 ## Deployment

 The client is deployed on Netlify and can be accessed at the following URL: https://web-coding-app.netlify.app/

-The server is deployed on Render.com
+The server is deployed on render.com

 ## Contact Information